 - The E5EU is shipped ready for upflow installation but can be modified for downflow installation.
-It has a solid door on the coil cabinet area and a filter rack that uses as 18"x20" filter (if needed). - The E5ED is shipped ready for downflow installations only.
+It has a solid door and a filter rack that uses as 18"x20" filter (if needed). - The E5ED is shipped ready for downflow installations only.
 It has a louvered door and 2 filter racks.
 The top return filter rack uses an 18"x20"x1" filter and the front return filter rack uses an 18"x30"x1" filter.